54-Year-Old Elizabeth Hurley Sizzles In A Sexy Nurse Costume For Halloween

 “Liz Hurley, vintage goodness,” another fan added.

-One follower decided to get his flirt on in a costume-appropriate way, and commented “my blood pressure has gone off the scale.”
+One follower decided to get his flirt on in a costume-appropriate way, and commented, “My blood pressure has gone off the scale.”

 “You look gorgeous as the nurse costume.
 Happy Halloween!!” another fan added.